Month: October 2010

 Elections do not matter.

 The most extreme of the “right wing” candidates are proposing measures far too feeble to make a difference.
 Consider for example, the mortgage scandal.
-Where is the candidate that suggests that to fix our financial system, the bums (the entire financial sector of wall street and the regulators to which they are connected by a …
+Where is the candidate that suggests that to fix our financial system, the bums (the entire financial sector of wall street and the regulators to which they are connected by a revolving door) need to be fired for incompetence and imprisoned for fraud?
+A lot of …

 economics